2021-22 Back to School Plan

 All First Student and CDTA drivers, aides and other staff are required to perform a self-health assessment for symptoms of COVID-19 before arriving to work.
 If personnel are experiencing any of the symptoms of COVID-19, they will notify their employer as per the reporting policies and seek medical attention.

 Hand sanitizer is not allowed on buses due to its combustible composition.
 Drivers and aides must not carry personal bottles of hand sanitizer with them on school buses.
-Hand sanitizer will be provided at each bus garage and dispatch location, and all bus personnel will be encouraged to wash their hands with soap and water before each run to keep healthy and prevent the spread of respiratory and diarrheal infections from one person to the next.
+Hand sanitizer will be provided at each bus garage and dispatch location, and all bus personnel will be encouraged to wash their hands with soap and water before and after each run to keep healthy and prevent the spread of respiratory and diarrheal infections from one person to the next.

 Drivers and aides who must have direct physical contact with a child must wear gloves.